luismiguelcasadodiaz/splunk/README.md

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/ac5363fa-0bd6-4eb9-b34c-4d867edc3650)

 `Field extractions` are evaluated first in the pipeline.
-That means that `Calculated fields` can add additional context to ´extracted fields`, but a `field alias` cannot reference a value from a `lookup`
+That means that `Calculated fields` can add additional context to `extracted fields`, but a `field alias` cannot reference a value from a `lookup`